adamhrv/vframeio/content/docs/detectors/9n235/index.md

 ![Partially exploded 9N235 photographed under supervision of EOD personnel in Ukraine](images/detections/vframe_ukraine_test_public_017.jpg#watermark)
 ![Partially exploded 9N235 photographed under supervision of EOD personnel in Ukraine](images/detections/vframe_ukraine_test_public_032.jpg#watermark)

 There are limits.
 And it's important to understand when the detector can fail, especially for mine detection or mine clearance work.
-Below is example illustrating the breaking point, when the detector fails due to a diagonal motion blur combined with an already damaged/partial submunition.
+Below is an example illustrating a breaking point when the detector fails due to a diagonal motion blur combined with an already damaged/partial submunition.

 ![Failed detection.
 A partially exploded 9N235 photographed under supervision of EOD personnel in Ukraine](images/detections/vframe_ukraine_test_public_007.jpg#watermark)

+This behavior is expected with the current model, which is designed for large-scale analysis of video archives (1 million +) for which it's important to reduce false positives.
+For mine clearance work, the model would need to be retrained with more examples like the image above and then could trigger a low-confidence score that would resolve to high-confidence when the image stabilized.
+There are other factors to consider though.
+If this was to be used for real-time analysis the camera might already have image-stabilization technology to reduce motion blur.

+More feedback and more testing images are welcome.
+Reach out to the VFRAME team [here](/about/).

 ### Performance